Framization and Deframization: Tied (ramified) monoids by deframization

 \section{Tied (ramified) monoids by deframization}

 Tied monoids were introduced in \cite{AiJuJKTR2016} and generalized in \cite{ArJuSF2021, AiArJuJPAA2023}.
-In particular, according to this last reference, the monoid considered here can be regarded as submonoid of the partition monoid, see \cite{KuMaCEJM2006}.
+In particular, according to this last reference, the monoids considered here can be regarded as submonoids of the partition monoid, see \cite{KuMaCEJM2006}.
 Thus the objects named ``tied monoid'' in this paper are the so called ramified monoids, see \cite[Definition 10]{AiArJuMMJ}.
 We denote by $tM$ the tied monoid associated to $M$.
 More precisely, for $M= S_n$, $tM$ equals $tS_n$ as presented in \cite[Proposition 17]{AiArJuJPAA2023}, for $M= IS_n$, $tM$ is as presented in \cite[Theorem2]{AiArJuMMJ}, for $M=Br_{n}$, $tM$ denote the so called ramified of $M$ as defined in \cite[Definition 20]{AiArJuJPAA2023}.

 We recall that the identity diagram of the partition monoid has $n$ vertical parallel lines.
 The diagram of a generator of $M_n$ differs from the identity in the sense that some of the parallel lines are replaced by arcs (broken or not) in different positions.
-We say that such arcs form the {\it core } of the generator.
-The core of the identity is the whole set of $n$ lines.
+We say that these arcs form the {\it core } of the generator.
+The core of the identity is the whole set of $n$ lines: see Figure \ref{qwe}.

-Diagrammatically, an element of of $tM$ is obtained by adding {\it ties} connecting pairs of arcs of $M$.
+Diagrammatically, an element of $tM$ is obtained by adding {\it ties} connecting pairs of arcs of $M$.
 The ties, represented in the diagram as waved lines, by definition define a partition of the set of generalized arcs: two generalized arcs connected by a tie belong to the same block of the partition.

 Now, the tied monoids studied in \cite{ AiJuJKTR2016, AiArJuJPAA2023}, have been provided with a presentation: the tied monoid $tM$ of $M =\langle X, R\rangle$ has the set $X$ of generators and relations $R$ plus a set $H$ of generators that behaves as ties due to some new relations.
 The diagram of a generator in $H$ has either a tie connecting two parallel lines of the identity or connecting the arcs of the core of a generator of $X$.